Husker running back Maurice Washington never lost faith he'd make it to Nebraska

 LINCOLN — Big news for Nebraska football fans.
 Life-changing news for Maurice Washington.

-The highly-anticipated Husker running back found out Wednesday afternoon — about the same time Husker media and fans did — he was going to be fully eligible to play as a true freshman this fall.
+The four-star running back found out Wednesday afternoon — about the same time Husker media and fans did — he was going to be fully eligible to play as a true freshman this fall.

 “I didn’t really believe it, but I just got done crying, and I don’t really cry,” Washington said Wednesday.
 His voice started to break.
 “This last year of high school has been so hard.”

-Washington, originally from Stockton, California, played his senior year at Trinity Christian School in Cedar Hill, Texas.
+Washington, from Stockton, California, played his senior year at Trinity Christian in Cedar Hill, Texas.
 He was a star for the team — which has former NFL players for coaches — but unhappy, by his own admission, away from the field.
-The school expelled him during the second semester.
+He was expelled during the second semester.
 At that point, it seemed possible he’d head to junior college.

-As many as seven scholarship running backs could vie for the starting job.
-Washington will be one of them.
+As many as seven scholarship backs could vie for the starting job.

 “The better the competition, the better I become,” Washington said.

-That Washington can do.
-Even with a winding road to Lincoln, when Washington was on a football field, he excelled.
+Washington can do that.
+When Washington was on a football field, he excelled.

-As a sophomore at The King’s Academy in Sunnyvale, California, Washington garnered national recruiting attention after running for more than 1,800 yards and 29 touchdowns his sophomore year.
-After a coaching change, and Washington's dislike of the private school, he transferred to Oak Grove High School.
+As a sophomore at The King’s Academy in Sunnyvale, California, Washington garnered national attention after running for more than 1,800 yards and 29 touchdowns.
+After a coaching change, and Washington’s dislike of the private school, he transferred to Oak Grove High.
 He lost his eligibility in the transfer process and didn’t play as a junior.

-Washington ultimately picked Nebraska over Ohio State, Arizona State and others on signing day in February.
+Washington picked Nebraska over Ohio State, Arizona State and others on signing day in February.

 “A lot of people didn’t believe I’d make it, but I always believed it, my family believed it and my coaches believed it,” Washington said.
 “And I did.”